ThompsonBethany01/Analyzing-Web-Logs/README.md

 | cohort_id   | Unique id for cohort, also a staff group; some values are null                                                                         |
 | ip          | Internet Protocol address for the observation (page viewed by user), an identifying number for network hardware connected to a network |

-### Questions Asked
-- Which lesson appears to attract the most traffic consistently across cohorts (per program)?
-- Is there a cohort that referred to a lesson significantly more that other cohorts seemed to gloss over?
-- Are there students who, when active, hardly access the curriculum?
-If so, what information do you have about these students?
-- Is there any suspicious activity, such as users/machines/etc accessing the curriculum who shouldn’t be?
-Does it appear that any web-scraping is happening?
-Are there any suspicious IP addresses?
-Any odd user-agents?
-- At some point in the last year, ability for students and alumni to cross-access curriculum (web dev to ds, ds to web dev) should have been shut off.
-Do you see any evidence of that happening?
-Did it happen before?
-- What topics are grads continuing to reference after graduation and into their jobs (for each program)?
-- Which lessons are least accessed?

 ## Project Steps
 ### Wrangle
 The curriculum logs are stored in a txt file called ```anonymized-curriculum-access.txt```.
 Within the Wrangle.py module, this data is aquired and prepped.